karoth/karoth.github.io/_publications/006-Contemporary-Math.md

 collection: publications
 permalink: /publication/2006-Contemporary-Math.md
 excerpt: 'Main Results from Ph.D thesis'
-date: 2017-11-01
+date: 2006-01-01
-venue: 'Contemporary Math Series of the AMA'
+venue: 'Contemporary Math Series of the AMs'
 paperurl: 'http://jcsites.juniata.edu/faculty/roth/formalporousarticle.pdf'
 citation: '"Non-uniform Porosity for a Subset of Some Julia Sets.", K. A. Roth, Proceedings of  Complex Dynamics: 25 years after the first appearance of the Mandelbrot Set, published in the Contemporary Math Series of the AMS, 2006.
 '